jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

  1. Follow the [previous instructions](http://html5devgal.com/getting-started/#running-some-commands-in-the-command-window)
  on opening your Command Window in your `app` directory if it isn't already opened.
- 2. Make sure you are logged into heroku.
+ 2. Make sure you are logged into Heroku.
 If not or just not sure, type the following in the Command Window:

     {% coderay %}
       heroku logout